OpenEvalProject/evals/manuscripts/elife-98280/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/98280/elife-98280-fig4-v2.jpg)

-**Figure 4.:** MEF2c loss of function or constitutive HD4 repression of MEF2c.(A) Heat map for cell type DEG enrichment by autism spectrum disorder (ASD) risk genes, Synaptic Shaping Component genes, MEF2c-cKO DEGs, and cnHD4 DEGs.
+**Figure 4.:** (A) Heat map for cell type DEG enrichment by autism spectrum disorder (ASD) risk genes, Synaptic Shaping Component genes, MEF2c-cKO DEGs, and cnHD4 DEGs.
 (B) Model for the control of sleep DEGs by HD4 repression of MEF2c and by pMEF2c during low sleep need (left).
 During high sleep need, MEF2c is de-repressed by sequestration of pHD4 to the cytoplasm and dephosphorylation of MEF2c.
 Both these events facilitate the expression of sleep genes.
 (C) It is proposed that SSC gene expression induced by prolonged waking or SD can, once asleep, decrease the AMPA/NMDA ratio and increase silent synapses (SS) during sleep.
 This may bias glutamate synapses towards decreased strength but increased potential for long-term plasticity (LTP) in preparation for the active phase, when sleep need is low.
 Conversely, as the active phase progresses, the AMPA/NMDA ratio increases (as does synaptic strength), and silent synapses are replaced by active synapses in association with increased expression of SSC genes to complete the cycle of glutamate, synapse, and phenotype oscillation.
 (D) An illustration of the slow wave activity during slow wave sleep (SWS-SWA) response to chronic MEF2c repression or activation.
 Chronic activation of MEF2c facilitated transcription leads to decreased AMPAR-mediated synaptic strength mimicking the effect of increased Ado tone, that will inhibit cortical-thalamic, glutamate synaptic activity to increase SWS-SWA.
-Chronic repression of MEF2c does the opposite, mimicking loss of Ado A1 receptors (ADORA1) function and tone, to decrease SWS-SWA.Figure 4—source data 1.
+Chronic repression of MEF2c does the opposite, mimicking loss of Ado A1 receptors (ADORA1) function and tone, to decrease SWS-SWA.

 Enrichment of sleep-responsive DEGs by SSC and ASD genes, is strongest for ExIT (L 2–3, 4–5, 5) pyramidal neurons (Chi square with Yates correction p<0.006).
 In particular, a number of these sleep need ExIT-DEGs encode proteins that can directly affect AMPA/NMDA ratio and silent synapse numbers, including Dcc (Horn et al., 2013), Dgkb (Kakefuda et al., 2016), Gpc6 (Sato et al., 2016), Grin3a (Pérez-Otaño et al., 2016), Kif17 (Setou et al., 2000; Iwata et al., 2020), Kirrl3 (Martin et al., 2015), and Ptprf (Sclip and Südhof, 2020).
 Some sleep-modulated SSCs are also ASD risk factors in frontal cortical EXIT pyramidal neurons, including Cdh13, Dcc, Glra2, Gpc6, Grik4, Itpr1, Kirrel3, Nr1d1, Pcdh15, and Ush2a.
 To a much lesser extent, Layer 6 corticothalamic pyramidal neurons and somatostatin, parvalbumin, and Sncg classes of inhibitory neurons (Scala et al., 2021) also show this enrichment of their sleep DEGs (Figure 4A).
 These observations are consistent with the ExIT pyramidal cell, glutamatergic, synaptic phenotype as a major functional target for sleep proteins and implicate sleep (dis-)function’s role in autism risk.